rppicomidi/pico-usb-host-msc-demo/README.md

 ```

 # Hardware hookup
-You will need a UART terminal connected to pins 1 and 2 of the Pico board so
+You will need a UART terminal connected to pins 1 and 2 of the Pico
-you can use the command line interpreter.
-You will need a microUSB to USB A
+board so you can use the command line interpreter.
+You will need a
-female adapter to interface with most USB flash drives.
-You will also need
+microUSB to USB A female adapter to interface with most USB flash
-to provide 5V to the Vbus pin so the Pico board will boot and to power the
+drives.
+You will also need to provide 5V to the Vbus pin so the Pico
-USB flash drive.
+board will boot and to power the USB flash drive.

-I use a Picoprobe board hooked to a computer to provide the UART terminal interface
+I use a Picoprobe board hooked to a computer to provide the UART
-and to provide the 5V to VBus (I just hook the Vbus pins together).
-I also use
+terminal interface and to provide the 5V to VBus (I just hook the
-it to download code to the board.
+Vbus pins together).
+I also use it to download code to the board.

 # Usage
 Hook up the hardware and start a terminal program.
-Get the code into the target Pico board.
+Get the code into
+the target Pico board.
 Make sure the board boots.
-The terminal should display the message
+The terminal should
+display a message similar to this one.
+The initial date and time is
+the last build date and time.

 ```
-Pico USB Host Mass Storage Class Demo
+Pico USB Host Mass Storage Class Demo date=11/05/2022 time=07:15:32
+Please use the CLI to set the date and time for file timestamps before accessing the filesystem
+Type help for more information
 ```

+Set the time and date so any changes to the file system have the
-Attach a USB flash drive to the USB A female adapter hooked to the Pico's microUSB
+correct date and time stamps.
+Attach a USB flash drive to the USB A
-connector.
-The terminal should display a message similar to this:
+female adapter hooked to the Pico's microUSB connector.
+The terminal
+should display a message similar to this:

 ```
 A MassStorage device is mounted